NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 <code>backup.misc.tag</code> serves the exact same purpose as <code>backup.openldap.tag</code>.

 <code>backup.misc.command</code> is the command or script to run.
 Although you can use pipes, arguments or in general a complicated one-liner command it is not recommended to do so since this option does not meant for such a scenario.
-I highly recommend creating another script and put everything there.
+I highly recommend creating another script and put everything in there.
 If your script succeeds return <code>0</code>, if not, return none zero values such as <code>1</code>.

 <code>backup.misc.args</code> is the list of arguments to pass to your script.

-<code>backup.misc.path</code> is path to a directory, file or symbolic link to backup.
+<code>backup.misc.path</code> is the path to a directory, file or symbolic link as external script's output to backup.

 <code>backup.misc.follow_symlinks</code> determines whether to follow symbolic links or leave them out from the archive.

 <code>backup.misc.remove_path_when_done</code> determines whether to remove the path or not after the external script finished it jobs successfully.
 Be careful with this one if you don't know what is it or its function is not clear to you, yet.

-<code>backup.misc.comment</code> serves the exact same purpose as <code>backup.database.postgres.comment</code>.
+<code>backup.misc.comment</code> serves the exact same purpose as <code>backup.database.postgres.databases.comment</code>.

 <br />